 RDs provide medical nutrition therapy, where they apply a science-based approach (based on substantial scientific research) to treat and help patients manage medical conditions through diet and nutrition.
 RD’s are the only nutritional professionals allowed to work with patients in a hospital setting.

-Unlike dietitians, the education and training requirements to become a nutritionist varying from state to state, which is why “nutritionist” is not a nationally-recognized credential.
-Some states don’t require any license which means anyone could refer to themselves as a nutritionist without any education or training in the field at all.
-This is also true for terms such as nutritional coach or nutritional therapist.
+To become a nutritionist, education and training requirements vary from state to state, which is why “nutritionist” is not a nationally-recognized credential.
+Some states don’t require any license, which means a person could refer to themselves as a nutritionist without education or training in the field under specific state laws.
+This is also true for terms such as a nutritional coach or nutritional therapist.